RENCI/apsviz-timeseriesdb-ingest/README.md

 Next from within the apsviz_timeseriesdb_ingest shell make the following directories:

-mkdir -p /data/DataIngesting/DAILY_INGEST
+mkdir -p /data/ast-run-harvester
+mkdir -l /data/ast-run-ingester

 This does not have to be down when running on the Sterling Kubernetes cluster.

 If you are running on your local machine make sure you have downloaded the harvest files from the directory:

-/projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/

-on the apsviz-timeseriesdb.edc.renci.org VM, to the same location that you added as a volume when create the container, so that when you are in the container the following directory exits:

-/data/DataIngesting/DAILY_HARVESTING/
+/data/ast-run-harvester/

+on Sterling

 On Sterling, using k8s, check if this directory exits:

 /data/ast-run-harvester/

-## Ingest Data into Database
+# Ingest Data into Database

-### Ingest The Short Way
+## Ingest The Short Way

-#### Prepare Ingest
+### Prepare Ingest

 To ingest the station data and source data run the command below in the /home/nru directory:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask SequenceIngest

-On Sterling, using k8s, the command would be:

 python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest

-#### Ingest data
+### Ingest data

 To ingest the gauge data run the command below in the /home/nru directory:

-python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask SequenceIngest
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask SequenceIngest

-On Sterling, using k8s, the command would be:
+To ingest ADCIRC model data, for a specific modelRunID, run the command below:

-python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask SequenceIngest --dataType model --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

+where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
+Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-namforecast shows.

-### Ingest The Long Way
+## Ingest The Long Way

-#### Create View
+### Create View

 To create a view combining the drf_gauge_station, drf_gauge_source, and drf_gauge_data tables run the following command:

-python prepare4Ingest.py --inputTask View
+python prepare4Ingest.py --inputTask createView

 This will create a view (drf_gauge_station_source_data) that is accessible through the Django REST Framework API: